Blair Dunlop: Early life and education

 As a young actor, Dunlop made his film debut with an American accent in Charlie and the Chocolate Factory (2005), directed by Tim Burton.
 Dunlop played the young Willy Wonka, a child with a burdensome set of orthodontic headgear under strict rule by his father who works as a dental practitioner.
 Dunlop was also on Rocket Man, a television show in his native UK.

 Professional career

 Blair Dunlop now works as a singer-songwriter and guitarist.
 He took over the running of The Albion Band from Hutchings in 2011 but folded the band in 2013 to focus on his solo career.

-He has released one EP and three albums.
+He has released three EPs and five albums.
 His first full-length solo album, Blight and Blossom, was released on Rooksmere Records in 2013.
 His second solo album, House of Jacks, was released in May 2014.
 His third album, Gilded, was released on his own record label Gilded Wings Records on 6 May 2016.
 This was followed up by the second album on his own label, Notes From An Island, which was released in May 2018.
+After a six year gap, Dunlop released his fifth studio album Out Of The Rain, produced by Jim Moray in May 2024.